CodeCrazy97/ProjectEulerProblem18/README.md

 # ProjectEulerProblem18
 Solves problem 18 from Project Euler.
+The below description is taken directly from the problem description on Project Euler (https://projecteuler.net/problem=18):

 By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23.

 ![alt text](https://github.com/CodeCrazy97/ProjectEulerProblem18/blob/master/smallNumberTriangle.png)